Quadratically Regularized Subgradient Methods for Weakly Convex Optimization with Weakly Convex Constraints: Introduction

 \textbf{Learning Data-Driven Constraints:} Problem~\eqref{eq:gco} also covers many machine learning models with data-driven constraints~\citep{goh2016satisfying}.
 The examples include the constraints that impose conditions on the coverage rates, churn rates, or fairness of a predictive model.
 More details can be found in \citep{goh2016satisfying}.
 Here, we focus on learning a classifier with parity-based fairness constraints \cite{goh2016satisfying,zafar2015fairness,zafar2017parity}.
 Suppose $(\ba,b)$ is a point from a distribution $\mathcal{D}$ where $b\in\{1,-1\}$ is the label.
 Let $\mathcal{D}_M$ and $\mathcal{D}_F$ be two different distributions of points (not necessarily labeled), e.g., $\mathcal{D}_M$ and $\mathcal{D}_F$ may represent the male and female groups.
 The training of a classifier with fairness constraints can be formulated as

 where $\phi$ is a non-increasing potentially non-convex loss function, $\sigma=\frac{\exp(z)}{1+\exp(z)}$, $\lambda$ is a regularization parameter, $\beta$ is a positive balance parameter and $r$ is a constraint parameter.
 The objective function is the training loss of $\bx$.
 The terms $\sigma(\ba^\top\bx)$ and $\sigma(-\ba^\top\bx)$ represent the predicted probabilities of $\ba$ being in the positive and the negative class, respectively.
 The left hand side of the first constraint will be large if the model $\bx$ is very ``unfair'' in the sense that it makes $\ba^\top\bx$ very negative for most of $\ba$ from $\mathcal{D}_M$ but very positive for most of $\ba$ from $\mathcal{D}_F$.
 The second constraint can be interpreted similarly.
 Choosing appropriate $r$ forces the left hand sides of both constraints low so that the obtained model will be fair to both $\mathcal{D}_M$ and $\mathcal{D}_F$.
-Another example of fairness constraint is given in Section~\ref{sec:exp}.